 There are basically two kinds of old-age insurance benefits, contributory, (including old-age pensions) and non-contributory.

 (a) Contributory pensions

 Old-age pension: Eligibility is not automatic - pension applications should be submitted six months before the retirement date.
 Pensions are calculated by age, length of career, salary levels and related contributions.
-You can retire from the age of sixty and the basic qualifying time is 37.5 years of employment - if you have less than this the pension is adjusted downwards.
+You can retire when you reach the statutory age of retirement (62 in 2019) and the basic qualifying time is 37.5 years of employment - if you have less than this the pension is adjusted downwards.
 You can make additional contributions (up to the equivalent of three years) to increase the amount of the final pension.

 The periods of salaried employment in other EEA countries are included.
 The basic old-page pension is calculated using an average of a number of highest paid annual salaries (the number of years varies).
 The percentage paid of this average varies between 25% and 50% (maximum).